 The tanginess of the cheddar is a perfect foil for the sweetness of the butternut squash in this warming soup.
 Serve it as a starter or as a main course with hearty whole-grain bread and a salad of fresh spinach, apples, red onion, gold raisins, and toasted walnuts.

 One of our favorite veggies, layered with apples and leeks and topped with a delicious crust of bread crumbs, Cheddar, and bacon.
 It might even upstage the turkey on your holiday table!

 Chef Jamie Gwen whips up delicious recipes and culinary delights for television and radio audiences around the globe.
-When the SauceDude tried this soup, he was hooked.
-Chef Jamie says wild mushroom soup never fails to please.
+She says this wild mushroom soup never fails to please.
 From cremini to porcini, each mushroom adds its own distinct flavor, shape, and texture to the soup.
 Serve with a fresh baguette and some aged cheddar or pecorino.
 Uncork a bottle of Sauvignon Blanc and enjoy!

 Simple and elegant--chicken breasts quickly sautéed and served with a Marsala-scented pan sauce studded with mushrooms and enriched with cream.
 Serve it over pasta or rice or with a side of roasted potatoes.

 Normandy is a region in the north of France that borders the English channel.
 Its rolling hills are home to dairy farms and apple orchards and the region is as famous for butter, cheeses, and cream as it is for apples, cider, and apple brandy.
 This dish is a Norman classic, combining fall-off-the-bone tender chicken with tart-sweet apples in a luscious, brandy-infused cream sauce.